Kingsings01/My_users_app/README.md

 This will install all the necessary dependencies, set up the database, and start the Rails server.

 ## Usage
-To use this app, simply navigate to the localhost from your web browser.
+To use this app, simply navigate to the "http://localhost:3000" in your web browser.
 From there, you can view a list of all users, as well as add, edit, and delete users as needed.
 ```
 ./my_project argument1 argument2
 ```